Jensen-Healey: Racing

 Jensen Motors ran a factory team to compete in the Sports Car Club of America (SCCA) D Production Championship.
 This team was put together by Huffaker Engineering in California, USA.

 Although it was a new car, the Jensen-Healey went on to become one of the few cars in SCCA history to win a championship in its first year of racing (1973).
 The roadster also, uniquely in Sports Car Club of America history, captured five SCCA national "D" production championships.

 The initial drivers in 1973 were Lee Mueller and Jonathan Woodner.
 In 1974 the lone entry was Lee Mueller.
 Mueller captured a second D Production championship in 1974.
 The factory support ended in 1974, however, the West Coast Jensen-Healey dealers combined to put together a late effort in 1975.
 Huffaker built a new car and although beginning the SCCA season late Mueller, driving again, was able to qualify for the runoffs in Atlanta.

-The Huffaker factory cars were later campaigned by the likes of Carl Liebich, Stefan Edliss, Tim Lind, Joe Carr, Tom Kraft, and Jim Reilly.
+The Huffaker factory cars were later driven by Carl Liebich, Stefan Edliss, Tim Lind, Joe Carr, Tom Kraft, and Jim Reilly.

 Bruce Qvale and Joe Huffaker Jr. from Huffaker Engineering, of Sears Point Raceway, Sonoma, California, successfully raced a Jensen-Healey in SCCA E Production, winning the SCCA title in 1995.
 From 2005 until 2007, Ron Earp of Cary, North Carolina, raced a 1974 Jensen-Healey in SCCA Improved Touring S class.
 The 1973 National Championship winning car was raced by Lind Bros Racing in Waterloo, Iowa, from 1974 to 1981.
 Stored from 1982 until 2006, the car was sent back to Huffaker Engineering for a complete restoration to original 1973 specifications.
 The car is still owned by Lind Bros Racing and has been driven to victories in Vintage Racing by Pat Lind and Joe Huffaker.
-In 2013 the car won at the Rolex Monterey Historics, and was awarded the Presidents Cup.
+In 2013 it won at the Rolex Monterey Historics, and was awarded the Presidents Cup.